net-zero-dri/net-zero-dri.github.io/events.md

 * April 2022 - Interim findings based on literature survey, Consortium building & announcement of sandpit event opportunity

-The project team will share the projects recent updates and take questions from the audience.
+The project team share the projects recent updates and take questions from the audience in the webinars.

 Joining instructions are sent via the mailing list [(subscribe here)](/subscribe).
 If you do not wish to join the mailing list, [contact us](/contact/) for joining instructions.